virajkulkarni1/HealthRecordCleaner/README.md

 # HealthRecordCleaner

-A reproducible pipeline for cleaning, standardizing, and visualizing healthcare patient records.
-Built for the NORP Data Integration theme, this project demonstrates how to handle missing values, standardize medical condition names using a mini-ontology, and visualize data distributions before and after cleaning.
+A repeatable process for cleanup, normalization and visualization of patient records from healthcare.
+This follows the NORP Data Integration theme, and the main point of the analysis below is to show how to treat missing values, how to standardize medical condition names into a mini-ontology, and visualising data distributions before and after cleaning.

 ## Project Structure